Understanding Flow Metrics in Software Delivery

 End-to-end Flow Metrics

-There are five Flow Metrics that measure how value flows through a product's value stream.
+There are four Flow Metrics that measure how value flows through a product's value stream.
 They are calculated on four Flow Items - units of work that matter to a business: features, defects, debt, and risk.
 Any task or effort a software delivery organization undertakes can be categorized as one of these core Flow Items.

 When your goal is to deliver more value, you must measure the value customers actual pull: new features and resolved defects, risk and debt.